 Our Leadership Group

-Our Leadership Group, comprising of the Chief Executive Officer and Headteachers, work together to drive improvement for the mutual benefit of all the member schools of Equals Trust.
+Our Leadership Group, comprising of the Central Trust Team and Headteachers, work together to drive improvement for the mutual benefit of all the member schools of Equals Trust.

 The Leadership Group meet regularly each term to discuss education and learning across the Trust and to prepare proposals for the Trust team and Board of Directors for the development of the Trust.
 This working group is crucial in delivering the Trust ethos, vision, values and maintaining the principles of equality and working collaboratively.